 Col legno is a term used to describe a bow technique where the sound is produced by hitting the wood of the bow onto the string, as compared to drawing the hair of the bow across it.

 Talon is French for “the heel” and the term au talon, “at the heel”, means to play the music with the bow hair at the heel or bottom part of the bow closest to the hand.
 Other terms for playing music using the bottom part of the bow include “at the frog” or “at the nut”.

 Acro simply means to play your violin with the bow.
 The sign is most commonly used to let you know to switch and use the bow after playing pizzicato with your finger.

-Violin Bowing Techniques Terms, Notation, and Definition Chart
+Violin Bowing Techniques PDF Chart (with Terms, Notation, and Definitions)

 Download Free Bowing Cheat Sheet!